Kitware/VTK/Documentation/docs/vtk_file_formats/vtkxml_file_format.md

 For datasets that need specification of points, the following elements mirror their counterparts from the serial file format:

-* **PPoints** — The _PPoints_ element contains one _PDataArray_ element describing an array with three components.
+* **PPoints**.
+The _PPoints_ element contains one _PDataArray_ element describing an array with three components.
 The data array does not actually contain any data.

 ```{code-block} xml
 :force: true